Bargaining is part of life when shopping in souqs and markets. It may seem an annoyance, but it pays to see it as a game. Just follow the basic rules:

 Egypt for All Agency specialised in making travel arrangements for mobility-impaired visitors, from day trips to complete Egypt tours.

 An online search will reveal many opportunities to volunteer both formally and informally in Egypt.
 In the current political climate, it is important to ensure that the organisation you volunteer for is licensed and that you have entered the country on the correct visa.
 If you enjoy animals, ACE is usually looking for help.

 - Weights & Measures Egypt uses the metric system.

 Egypt has a bad reputation for sexual harassment.
 In a 2013 UN survey, a staggering 99.3% of Egyptian women stated that they had been subjected to some form of harassment.
-For the most part, this presents as wearying amounts of cat-calling, declarations of love, leering or being followed down the street, and minor groping in crowds or closed-in spaces such as buses or taxis.
-This can all put something of a dampener on your travels.
+For the most part, this presents as wearying amounts of cat-calling, declarations of love, leering or being followed down the street, as well as groping in crowds or closed-in spaces such as buses or taxis.
+Though street harassment is something women have to deal with globally, the prevalence of it in Egypt can put something of a dampener on your travels.

 Attitudes are slowly changing.
 Sexual harassment was made a criminal offence in Egypt in June 2014; in September 2014 Cairo University took the initiative to officially adopt an anti-sexual-harassment policy on campus.
 Both these unprecedented steps are a huge leap forward in recognising a problem that has been brushed under the carpet for years.
 In saying that, Egypt has a long road to travel in tackling its harassment issues head on.